An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: LCHS Convergence Complexity

-where $p$ is the trotterization order.
-One can see that the complexity of our new selector, Eq.~\eqref{eq:sel-scaling-1}, does not include the multiplicative factor $Q_{\xi}$ which scales poorly with the simulated time.
-In addition, the algorithmic accuracy no longer depends on the trotterization step (for time-independent problems) and the commutator of the matrices $A_L$ and $A_H$.
+One can see that the complexity of our new selector, Eq.~\eqref{eq:sel-scaling-final}, does not include the multiplicative factor $Q_{\xi}$ which scales poorly with the simulation time.
+In addition, for time-independent problems, the algorithmic accuracy no longer depends on the trotterization step and, hence, on the commutator of the matrices $A_L$ and $A_H$.